Red Terror (Spain): Aftermath

-The new Pope Pius XII sent a radio message of congratulation to the Spanish government, clerics and people on April 16, 1939.
+The new Pope Pius XII sent a radio message of congratulation to the Spanish government, clerics, and people on April 16, 1939.
 He referred to the denunciation of his predecessor, Pope Pius XI, who had described past horrors and the need to defend and restore the rights of God and religion.
 The pope stated that the victims of terror died for Jesus Christ.
-He wished peace and prosperity upon the Spanish people and appealed to them to justly punish Republicans who were guilty of war crimes, but to also exercise leniency and generosity against the many others who were on the other side.
+He wished peace and prosperity upon the Spanish people and appealed to them to justly punish Republicans who were guilty of war crimes, but to also exercise leniency and generosity toward the many others who were on that side.
 He also asked for their full participation in society and entrusted them to the compassion of the Catholic Church in Spain.

+Many Soviet participants in the Spanish Civil War were later to fall victim to Joseph Stalin's Great Purge.
+This was because, according to author Donald Rayfield, "Stalin, Yezhov, and Beria mistrusted Soviet participants in the Spanish war.
+Military advisors like Vladimir Antonov-Ovseenko, journalists like Koltsov were open to infection by the heresies, especially Trotsky's, prevalent among the Republic's supporters.
+NKVD agents sent to Spain were therefore keener on abducting and murdering anti-Stalinists among Republican leaders and International Brigade commanders than on fighting Francisco Franco.
+The defeat of the Republic, in Stalin's eyes, was caused not by the NKVD's diversionary efforts, but by the treachery of the heretics."